 Meanwhile, another report by Cryptotvplus has claimed that the CBN is in the process of launching a wallet for its digital currency.
 According to the report, the wallet will make it possible for the CBN to meet its deadline of launching the e-naira by October 1, 2021 (Nigeria’s Independence Day).
 However, it has been confirmed that the wallet will in no way compete with existing banks.
 Instead, the report says it will “serve as a means to transact value, pending when banks and other innovators can provide their own wallets.”

 Tier-two wallet users on the other hand must already own an account with one of the existing banks.
 Users at this level “can only send and receive $400 [N200,000] daily with a cumulative balance daily of $1,000.
 [N500,000.]”
 The minimum requirement for this level is a Bank Verification Number (BVN).
-The third tier allows transacting daily to the tune of $2,000 with a cumulative balance daily of $10,000.
+The third tier allows transacting daily to $2,000 with a cumulative balance of $10,000.
 Having a BVN is also the minimum requirement.